-Moel Siabod Café in Capel Curig is a one-stop shop for hungry hikers: generous breakfasts, packed lunches, lardy cakes, maps and free advice from the friendly owners.
-In Beddgelert, Caffi Gwynant serves up gorgeous brunches in a converted chapel.
+Snowdonia National Park covers a large swathe of territory and is dotted with quaint villages and charming towns, with plenty of choices when it comes to starting the day off right.
+In Beddgelert, Caffi Gwynant serves up gorgeous brunches in a converted chapel and is as popular for breakfast as for a post-hike pint.
 But choose wisely – you may struggle to waddle anywhere after the buttermilk chicken waffle slathered with maple butter.

 Yr Wyddfa is special.
 How can it not be?
 Snowdonia is the rooftop of Wales, from where this magical nation spreads out in its own inimitable way.
 The best things to do in Snowdonia revolve around that magical mountain, with quaint pubs and darling restaurants ready to provide pre-hike sustenance or post-walk restoration.
 Or both, obviously.